Facebook-f Instagram Linkedin

 Course Highlights

-• 8 varied modules - Covering key nursing topics in surgery delivered over 8 months (one module released every other month)
+• 8 varied modules – Covering key nursing topics in surgery delivered over 8 months (one module released every month)

 • Support and guidance from a Module Tutor who is specialised and experienced in the surgical field - The module tutor who specialises in the module subject area will provide online support during each module and will be available to answer all your questions